MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

 To create a compound load, use the :func:`~ospgrillage.load.create_compound_load` function.
 This function creates a :class:`~ospgrillage.load.CompoundLoad` object.

-Compound load are defined in a **local coordinate system** and then set to global coordinate system of the grillage.
+Compound load are typically defined in a **local coordinate system** and then set to global coordinate system of the grillage.
 Figure 5 shows the relationship and process of mapping local to global system of a compound load.

 ..  figure:: ../../_images/compoundload.png
     :align: center
-    :scale: 75 %
+    :scale: 65 %

     Figure 5: Compound load